The value of retirement advice

 Does it cost money?

-"While any guidance we provide is free, we do charge for our advice.
-However, when compared with many providers, our fees are very, very competitive – typically between £2,500 and £3,500, depending on a client’s needs.
+"Our fees take into account the extent of the advice you wish to receive - that fee may range, depending on your needs, from £2,000 to £10,000.
 In my opinion, it can be money well spent for most people, as it gives them reassurance that they are making the right choices for one of the biggest financial decisions in their lives.
 That said, there are times when the value of our advice is clear cut.
 One of my recent clients was paying £30,000 a year to their adviser, so moving to us saved them a lot of money.
 We also spotted a Lifetime Allowance issue that their previous adviser had missed.
 On other occasions, our advice can pay for itself down the line.
 A few months back, we discovered that one of our clients had made a mistake on the calculation for protecting against the 2014 reduction in the Lifetime Allowance, which is not surprising, as it can be complex.
 When we corrected the error, they were over £7,000 better off."

 Is it possible to be impartial when you are part of Fidelity?

 "We offer advice on pension transfers and retirement income through drawdown and annuities.
 For drawdown, our advice is restricted to Fidelity products, but if we don’t offer a product suitable for a client’s circumstances, we will always tell them.
 For annuities, we select the most appropriate product from the whole of the market.
 Our advice is completely impartial, and if we identify that clients are better off staying with an existing provider, or the right solution is a third-party annuity product, we will always tell them.
 To give a recent example; I explored the complex terms of a client’s pension and found in the small print that it allowed them to take more tax-free cash than the standard 25% that you find with most schemes.
 I recommended that they should stay where they were, as this would reduce their tax bill."